 An intimate liberal arts college, dedicated to undergraduate education, Yale-NUS draws on the resources and traditions of two great universities.
 We pursue excellence through innovative teaching and research, and we provide global opportunities for our students.

 Our location at the crossroads of Asia informs our pedagogy.
 Drawing on active modes of learning associated with American liberal arts education, we introduce our students to the diverse intellectual traditions and cultures of Asia and the world.
 We educate citizens of the world and uphold the principles of free exchange of ideas, pluralism, and respect for diversity.
 Our extra-curricular and residential programs support student learning and encourage an ethic of service.
 By our example, we seek to spur innovation in higher education across the globe.

 Exchange students will take 20 modular credits (MCs) per semester at Yale-NUS, which is considered a full load.
 This usually means four courses per semester, each worth 5 MCs.
 In principle, all Yale-NUS courses are open to exchange students, as long as the student has taken any required pre-requisites for a given course.
 Common curriculum courses and courses offered at NUS may be possible on a case-by-case basis.
 Note that it can be difficult to get spots in NUS courses, and each NUS course is worth 4 MCs (versus 5 MCs for Yale-NUS courses).
 Exchange students can take a maximum of 1-2 courses at NUS faculties outside of Yale-NUS.
 Course offerings differ by semester.
 Students are advised to be flexible and have multiple course options in mind.
-Review the listing of Yale-NUS courses offered in Fall 2017 and Spring 2018 for reference.
-Updated course listings will be provided following acceptance to Yale-NUS College.
+Review the course listings from previous years on the Incoming Exchange Students page under the heading "Academics at Yale-NUS."